fedetm/TheMovieDB/README.md

 https://developers.themoviedb.org/3/getting-started/introduction.

 **Allowing:**
-- Information display of the most popular movies on the TMDb server.
+- Display the information of the most popular movies on the TMDb server.
 - Access the detail of the movie.

 **Goals**